byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Private](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterPrivacyScreenEntranceWeb.JPG)

-Intentional privacy screening was installed to allows guests to open bedroom doors and take advantage of the natural flow of fresh air.
+Intentional privacy screening was installed allowing guests to keep bedroom doors open; too take advantage and contribute to the natural flow of fresh air.
 Jute window covers where installed to provide natural air-conditioning.
-Additionally an evaporative cooler was used in the common area that supported the creation of a pleasant micro climate.
+Additionally an evaporative cooler was used in the common area that supported the creation of a very pleasant and natural micro climate.
+(More details on Eco-deco and micro climates will follow in a separate post.)

 ![Work](./vivariumGeorgeTownGallery/vivariumPatio/patioWorkVivarium.jpg)